ASHKENAZ MUSIC & DANCE COMMUNITY CENTER

 The role of the Ashkenaz Board of Directors is to provide governance, establish policy, work to bring in needed financial resources, and create the vision for the future of Ashkenaz.

-* attend Board meetings on the third Monday evening of the month
+* attend Board meetings on the fourth Monday evening of the month

 * actively participate in at least one working Board committee, contributing their ideas, time and skills